openoms/joininbox/FAQ.md

 ### on JoininBox
 * Connect the remote bitcoind with `CONFIG` -> `CONNECT` menu so it checks if the connection is successful.
 It will also set the remote watch-only wallet in bitcoind to "joininbox" so will need to rescan that after recovering an old wallet with previously used addresses.

-* When using the CLI and connecting to the remote node over Tor, you will need to use the script with the torify prefix like:
+* When using the CLI and connecting to the remote node over Tor, you will need to use the script with the torsocks prefix like:
-`torify python3 wallet-tool.py --recoversync -g 20 ~/.joinmarket/wallets/wallet.jmdat`
+`torsocks python3 wallet-tool.py --recoversync -g 20 ~/.joinmarket/wallets/wallet.jmdat`

 ### on the remote node
 * Use the menu option `WALLET` -> `RESCAN` or follow manually